Information bounds production in replicator systems: Results

 We model this system as $n=2$ replicator species in a well-mixed reactor.
-We indicate the mass concentrations of $\1$, $\1_6$ and $\1_3$ as $a$, $x_1$, $x_2$, respectively, and use $X=x_1+x_2$ to indicate the total concentration of replicators.
+We indicate the mass concentrations of $\1$, $\1_6$ and $\1_3$ as $a$, $x_6$, $x_3$, respectively, and use $X=x_6+x_3$ to indicate the total concentration of replicators.
 The reactor is coupled to an external cycle that turns light and flow {\em on} and {\em off}, which we denote as {\em active} and {\em inactive} phases, respectively.
-Each active phase has duration $\taua$.
+Each active (open) phase has a duration $\taua$, \newstuff{during which the system approaches a nonequilibrium steady state}.
 During this time, the reactor is coupled to a reservoir containing reactant $\1$ at concentration $\mu$, while inflow/outflow occurs with dilution rate $\phi$.
-In addition, the system is exposed to an environment with either \emph{weak light} (indicated as $\dim$), which favors replicator $\boldsymbol{1}_6$, or {\em strong light} (indicated as $\str$), which favors replicator $\boldsymbol{1}_3$.
+In addition, the system is exposed to an environment with either \emph{weak light} (indicated as $\dim$), which favors replicator $\1_6$, or {\em strong light} (indicated as $\str$), which favors replicator $\1_3$.
 Each active phase is followed by an inactive phase of duration $\taui$ (indicated as $\inac$).
-During this time, flow is turned off, the system is kept in the dark, and only exchange reactions occur.

-This basic setup is illustrated in Fig.~\ref{fig:setup}b.
-The dynamics of the reactant and two replicators during the active and inactive phases are described in more detail below, and are shown for illustration in Fig.~\ref{fig:setup}c.
+During this time, the flow is closed off, light is removed (dark condition), and \newstuff{the system tends to (but does not necessarily reach) thermodynamic equilibrium.
+In this sense, our system alternates between two modes of control which have been previously termed `kinetic' (nonequilibrium) and `thermodynamic' (equilibrium), see Ref.~\cite{mattia2015supramolecular}.} Our basic setup is illustrated in Fig.~\ref{fig:setup}b.
+The dynamics of the reactant and the two replicators during the active and inactive phases are described in more detail below, and are shown for illustration in Fig.~\ref{fig:setup}c.